Most Influential Asians and Pacific Islanders in Computer Science

 Are you ready to discover your college program?

-Asian and Pacific Islander professionals are well represented in computer science and make significant contributions to the field.
-Although only about 5.7% of the U.S. population is Asian, they comprise 20% of the computing workforce (or one in five computing workers).
+Asian American and Pacific Islander (AAPI) professionals are well represented in computer science and make significant contributions to the field.
+Although only about 5.7% of the U.S. population is AAPI, they comprise 20% of the computing workforce (or one in five computing workers).

-Asian and Pacific Islander Contributions to Computer Science
+Asian American and Pacific Islander Contributions to Computer Science

 Acknowledging diversity in computer science can make the field more welcoming to all people, including underrepresented groups.
 The Asian and Pacific Islander professionals highlighted below made important contributions to the computer science field.

-Learning about influential Asian computer science professionals can also motivate Asians and Pacific Islanders to pursue more executive and management positions in the field, where they remain underrepresented.
+Learning about influential AAPI computer science professionals can also motivate Asians and Pacific Islanders to pursue more executive and management positions in the field, where they remain underrepresented.

 Most Influential Women in Computer Science